relessawy/bpa-workshop-guide/run-process-v2.md

 ![TaskInbox]({% image_path m2p6i6_TaskInbox.png %})

-- Remeber when we set the actor for the **Request Offer** task to pamAdmin (your user) in the process model?
-This is why **RH PAM** assigned this task to your user and notified you with meassage in your inbox
+- Remember when we set the actor for the **Request Offer** task to pamAdmin (your user) in the process model?
+This is why **RH PAM** assigned this task to your user and notified you with message in your inbox

 ![RequestOfferTask]({% image_path m2p6i7_RequestOfferTask.png %})